Customers use more electricity in the summer

 Review your usage history

 Log in to My Account.
-See your energy usage (kWh) and compare your electricity bill from this time last year.
-Does your monthly usage (kWh) look similar?
-If it appears drastically higher than last year, consider what has changed that may be driving up your usage.
+See your energy usage (kWh) and compare your electricity bill with this time last year.
+If your monthly usage looks drastically higher, consider what has changed that may be driving up your usage.
 You can also set up high-usage alerts to notify you when you’ve used a certain amount of energy.

 Ways to save

-- Turn up your thermostat –Talk with your family about setting it to 78 degrees when you are home, as high as possible so you can comfortably sleep, and off while you are away .
-Consider a smart thermostat to take the guess work out.
+- Turn up your thermostat –Talk with your family about setting it to 78 degrees when you are home, as high as possible to sleep comfortably at night, and off while you are away.
+Consider a smart thermostat to take out the guess work.

-- Close the shades – Keep unused rooms cooler by keeping the shades closed.
+- Close the shades – Keep rooms cooler by with the shades closed.

-- Clean or change your AC air filters – Your air handler will not have to work so hard to push air through a clogged filter, and that saves energy.
+- Clean or change your AC air filters – Clogged filters make your air handler work harder to push air.
 Your air quality will also improve.

 - Clear space around your air vents – Move any furniture that may be blocking vents so air can circulate more efficiently.

 - LED lighting – Upgrade any incandescent bulbs to LEDs.
 They don’t emit heat, which keeps your home cooler, and use 75% less energy.

 - Seal windows and doors – Hot air enters and cool air escapes through leaks in doors and windows.
 Consider weather stripping or caulking to close the leaks.
 Talk to a contractor if you need help.